Servitude and Asylumophobia

 The enslavement of human beings occupies a painful and tragic space in world history.
 Denying a person freedom, autonomy, privacy and life represents the worst kind of abuse of human rights.
 Similar to the dark era of slavery, people in asylum live horrendously in gruesome emotional pain.

 Racial inequity, hate, systemic racism and authoritarianism within asylum seekers communities are a cause of asylum phobia.
 As they wander for protection, asylum seekers are met with racism, the abusive challenges of the asylum bureaucratic systems, and the manipulation of asylum into colonial similar servitude.
-The Long case-processing duration, unusual deaths that go uninvestigated, sexual exploitation with promises of work and residence authorization, widespread discrimination in social services, traumatizing shared accommodation, stigma, sexual minority bullying and racial inequity during and before integration have been associated with psychological disorders, suicide, and suicide attempts, and in developed countries where this is rampant, states have kept silent, justifying the manipulation of asylum into colonial similar servitude.
+The Long case-processing duration, unusual deaths that go uninvestigated, sexual exploitation with promises of work and residence authorization, widespread discrimination in social services, traumatizing shared accommodation, sexual, religious and indigenous minority bullying, and racial inequity during and before integration have all been associated with psychological disorders, suicide, and suicide attempts, and in developed countries where this is rampant, states have kept silent, justifying the manipulation of asylum into colonial similar servitude.

 “If you apply for asylum in Denmark, you know that you will be sent back to a country outside Europe, and therefore we hope that people will stop seeking asylum in Denmark,”